-In an effort to address transportation needs in Fayette County, the Fayette County Board of Commissioners contracted with the AECOM to develop the 2010 Fayette County Comprehensive Transportation Plan.
-The plan was adopted in November of 2010.
+In an effort to address transportation needs in Fayette County, the Fayette County Board of Commissioners contracted with Jacobs Engineering Group to develop the 2019 Fayette County Comprehensive Transportation Plan.
 The municipalities within the county participated in the planning process.
 As stated, the three principal reasons for developing this transportation plan were: